shekhardtu/simpplr/README.md

 # SCSS jQuery Boilerplate

-**Start your interview assignment/prototype in seconds** Readymade the most basic boilerplate `npm package` to start interview assignment with configured SCSS, Babel loaders and jQuery library.
+**Start your interview assignment/prototype in seconds**

+Readymade boilerplate `npm package` to start interview assignment with configured SCSS, Babel loaders and jQuery library.

 Scaffolding to start your project in few seconds.